Maurice (novel): Plot summary

 Maurice Hall, age fourteen, discusses sex and women with his prep-school teacher Ben Ducie just before Maurice progresses to his public school.
 Maurice feels removed from the depiction of marriage with a woman as the goal of life.

+After returning home, Maurice learns that George, the servant boy whom Maurice used to play with, had left and becomes heartbroken without knowing why.
+One night, Maurice dreams of a friend who could sacrifice everything for him and vice versa, a friend who would last his whole life.

-Some years later, while studying at Cambridge, Maurice befriends a fellow student Clive Durham.
-Durham introduces him to ancient Greek writings about same-sex love, including Plato's Symposium, and after a short time the two begin a romantic relationship, which continues until they have left university.
+Some years later, while studying at Cambridge, Maurice befriends a fellow student, Clive Durham.
+Clive introduces him to ancient Greek writings about same-sex love, including Plato's Symposium, and after a short time the two begin a romantic but completely platonic relationship—at the one-sided demand of Clive, who's a Hellenistic intellectual—which continues until they have left university.

-After visiting Greece, Durham falls ill; on recovery, he ends his relationship with Maurice, professing he is heterosexual and marrying a woman.
-Maurice is devastated, but he becomes a stockbroker, in his spare time helping to operate a Christian mission's boxing gym for working-class boys in the East End, although under Clive's influence he has long since abandoned his Christian beliefs.
+After visiting Greece, Clive falls ill; on recovery, he ends his relationship with Maurice, professing he is heterosexual and marrying a woman.
+Maurice is devastated, but he becomes a stockbroker, in his spare time helping to operate a Christian mission's boxing gym for working-class boys in the East End.
+Around the same time, Maurice realizes Clive's incompatibility with him and comes to terms with their relationship as one that would never satisfy his physical desires, and one that would end badly for both.

 He makes an appointment with a hypnotist, Mr. Lasker Jones, in an attempt to "cure" himself.
-Lasker Jones refers to his condition as "congenital homosexuality" and claims a 50 percent success rate in curing this "condition".
+Lasker Jones refers to his condition as "congenital homosexuality" and claims a 50 per cent success rate in curing this "condition".
 After the first appointment, it is clear that the hypnotism has failed.

-Maurice is invited to stay with the Durhams.
-There, at first unnoticed by him, is the young under-gamekeeper Alec Scudder (called Scudder for large passages of the book), who has noticed Maurice.
-One night, a heartbroken Maurice calls for Clive to join him.
-Believing that Maurice is calling for him, Alec climbs to his window with a ladder and the two spend the night together.
+Maurice is invited to stay with the Durhams on their estate after Clive gets married; there works a young under-gamekeeper, Alec Scudder, who becomes interested in Maurice but whom Maurice was completely—though unconsciously—attracted to at first sight.
+During his stay, Maurice also realizes he has already stopped having feelings for Clive.
+One night, a despairing Maurice calls out in the darkness to the "friend" from his childhood dream.
+Believing that Maurice is calling for him, Alec climbs to his window with a ladder and the two make love.